London Youth Choir Big Bursary Challenge

-Through questionnaires and interviews, seeing our apprentices flourish and thrive amongst their new found musical friends during weekly rehearsals
+Through questionnaires and interviews, seeing our apprentices flourish and thrive among their new-found musical friends during weekly rehearsals

-Activities» Creating new access opportunities for young singers who would normally never consider joining a major musical ensemble
+Activities» Creating new access opportunities for young singers who would not normally consider joining a major musical ensemble

 » Giving these young apprentices the skills to grow and thrive in this new musical community

-» Encouraging these apprentices through financial, musical and pastoral support to become full members of the LYC
+» Encouraging these apprentices through financial, musical and pastoral support to become full members of London Youth Choir

 What success will look like

-Increasing the number of members joining our Junior Choirs from those primary schools at the end of their apprenticeship
+Increasing the number of members joining our Junior Choirs from these primary schools at the end of their apprenticeship

-As a direct result of this project, the LYC will actively be welcoming youngsters from deprived families into its Junior Choirs.
-LYC will also be building up valuable partnerships with boroughs, and primary schools, helping local areas to improve the quality of choral singing within schools and providing pathways for other children to sing in local choirs.
-Evaluation will take the form of a series of questionnaires and meetings throughout the project with the children and their schools.
+As a direct result of this project, LYC will be actively welcoming more youngsters from deprived families into its Junior Choirs.
+LYC will also be building up valuable partnerships with boroughs and primary schools, helping local areas to improve the quality of choral singing within schools and providing pathways for other children to sing in local choirs.
+Evaluation will take the form of a series of questionnaires and meetings with the children and their schools throughout the project.

 Termly email reports will be sent to each donor describing the progress the children are making.
-In addition, all donors will be invited to our end of term performances and, we are also happy to invite them to attend weekly rehearsals where they can meet the children and their parents.
+In addition, all donors will be invited to our end of term performances.
+We are also happy to invite them to attend occasional rehearsals where they can meet the children and their parents.